vnmakarov/mir/MIR.md

      output and read **binary MIR representation** through a function given as an argument.
-The reader function should return EOF as the end of the binary MIR representation, the writer function should be return the number of sucessfully output bytes
+The reader function should return EOF as the end of the binary MIR representation, the writer function should be return the number of successfully output bytes
      * Binary MIR representation much more compact and faster to read than textual one

 ## MIR data type